Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 Can having too many unfinished tasks actually make you less productive?

 Absolutely.
 Each incomplete task consumes mental energy even when you’re not actively working on it.
 This cognitive load reduces your available mental resources for focus, creativity, and problem-solving.
-Think of it like running too many programs on your computer simultaneously, everything slows down.
 Reducing your active task list to a manageable number, even if that means formally postponing some items, often leads to better overall productivity because you can fully engage with what’s in front of you.

 What’s the difference between healthy task awareness and anxiety over unfinished tasks?